Security info, self-help ideas and contacts for gringos

 are plainclothes police, oversee investigations.
 We recommend that you file a

-police report with the OIJ police, as they are the only agency that can take
+police report with the OIJ police (local office is located behind the Tribunales/courthouse building across from the Grecia feria), as they are the only agency that can take

 reports and investigate crimes.